Trusted Guide to California Licensing

 No Time like the Present!

 The BON makes it clear on their website that due to the large number of applicants, phone calls to check on application status are highly discouraged.
 And are unlikely to ever be answered.
 Another option is to sign up and fill out a profile on Breeze.
-The BON also sets expectations a bit via their Processing Times – a list of the dates that are still in the queue, what dates are currently being processed, and a rough estimate of expected time frames.
+The BON also sets expectations via their Processing Times – a list of the dates that are still in the queue, what dates are currently being processed, and a rough estimate of expected time frames.